kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 ## Getting sidetracked

 At one point the concern was raised that "Unity should not get yet another event system".
-An effort for "unified event handling" was brought to live and I stupidly shouldered the burden of making that happen.
-Even after multiple meeting it was not clear what the objective actually was and what the work to be done was.
+An effort for "unified event handling" was brought to life and I stupidly shouldered the burden of making that happen.
+Even after multiple meetings it was not clear what the exact objective actually was and what the work to be done was.

-This stalled work on critical parts of the input system and ended up taking all momentum out of the project as I was stumbling around and Rune was uncertainty cast over major portions of the system.
+This stalled work on critical parts of the input system and ended up taking all momentum out of the project as I was stumbling around and Rune was left with major uncertainty cast over significant portions of the system.
 I didn't realize how poisonous this was to the project until I found myself jumping on the first opportunity to work on something else entirely.
 Only with some distance did I realize that I had never made sure I was taking on a well-defined task.

 ## Lack of inter-team coordination

 Communicating with all relevant stakeholders was left solely to the input team.
 This included talking to a diverse set of teams (labs, XR, platforms, etc) across separate office locations.

-While I think we made a decent effort, it clearly fell short and as the person responsible for low-level work, I see my communication with the various platform stake holders clearly lacking.
+While I think we made a decent effort, it clearly fell short and as the person responsible for low-level work, I specifically see my communication with the various platform stake holders clearly lacking.

 I think that this can be helped greatly by not leaving it to just the devs to figure this out all by themselves.
 Code monkeys don't necessarily make the very best communicators and people coordinators :)